-Please take the tool with the provided Velcro® strip on the back and mount it in the bottom right corner of your Owner's Guide case (as shown) for safe keeping.
+Please take the tool with the provided Velcro[®] strip on the back and mount it in the bottom right corner of your Owner's Guide case (as shown) for safe keeping.

-If you find that the reset tool was not provided when delivered, has been lost or no longer functions (the battery is not replaceable), please contact your authorized dealer to obtain a replacement.
+If you find that the reset tool was not provided when delivered, has been lost or no longer functions (the battery is not replaceable), please contact your authorized dealer as soon as possible to obtain a replacement.